About Us

-Japingka Gallery is a specialist Aboriginal Art gallery housed on two levels of the heritage 1880s warehouse building at 47 High Street in Fremantle, Western Australia.
-The ground floor gallery presents a broad cross-section of Aboriginal art from leading artists and regions.
-The two upstairs galleries present new exhibitions every six weeks from Indigenous emerging and established communities and artists.
+Japingka Aboriginal Art is a specialist Aboriginal art gallery in Perth, Western Australia.
+We are located on two levels of a heritage 1890’s warehouse building in Fremantle’s historic West End.
+The ground floor art gallery presents a broad cross-section of Aboriginal art from leading artists and regions.
+The two upstairs galleries present new exhibitions every year, chosen from Indigenous emerging and established communities and artists.
+Our stockrooms hold a great selection of 3,500 Aboriginal artworks.

-The gallery directors have over 25 years experience working with contemporary Aboriginal artists.
-Artworks are ethically sourced, and Japingka Gallery is an active member of both Art.Trade and the Australian Federal Government’s Indigenous Art Code, which aims to ensure best practice and ethical standards in the Aboriginal art industry.
+The gallery directors have 35 years’ experience working with contemporary Aboriginal artists.
+Artworks are ethically sourced, and Japingka Aboriginal Art is an active member of both Aboriginal Art Association of Australia and the Australian Federal Government’s Indigenous Art Code.
+Both these industry organisations promote fair trade practices and ethical standards for the Aboriginal art industry.

 Ian Plunkett